MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-inbox.md

 1. Select **Save**.

+> [!IMPORTANT]
-If you've configured new views or migrated existing views for unified routing enabled records, you might see a message that the read/unread functionality isn't supported.
+> If you've configured new views or migrated existing views for unified routing enabled records, you might see a message that the read/unread functionality isn't supported.
 You can open and save the view again to ensure that the read/unread functionality is supported.

 ### Simple settings